 From the prehistoric Britons, Gaels, Celts, and Picts through Vikings, Romans, and Normans, wave after wave of conquerors and migrants have shaped the United Kingdom—and most have left fascinating traces for visitors to explore.
 Consider these for starters:

 The Great British Pub

-Find out how to pick a great one with our guide to How to Order a Beer in a Pub.
-Then check out a few that we've liked:Continue to 5 of 10 below.
+Find out how to pick a pub that suits you, then check out a few that we've liked:Continue to 5 of 10 below.

 05 of 10

 Some of the world's greatest set piece events draw visitors to the UK year after year.
 In England, just about everything stops for a fortnight for Wimbledon, tennis's biggest grand slam tournament.
 Up in Scotland, everything seems on the go, 24/7, for the whole month of August, as thousands reel from one event to another during the Edinburgh Festivals, the world's biggest performing arts party.
 And there are more: